Flow-IPC/ipc/README.md

 - As a tarball/zip: The [project web site](https://flow-ipc.github.io) links to individual releases with notes, docs, download links.
 - For Git access: `git clone --recurse-submodules git@github.com:Flow-IPC/ipc.git`
+  - Don't forget `--recurse-submodules`, as most of the source code is in the subdirs `ipc_*` and `flow` obtained by including this flag.

 ## Installation